 We’ve all had or worked on a slow computer

 at some stage and it can be extremely frustrating when you’ve got things to do and it’s slowing you down from getting there.
-The thing is, computers don’t think for themselves and only do what they are told so there’s not much point getting angry at an inanimate object – instead it’s better to take a little bit more of a better look as to why your computer is running slow
+The thing is, computers don’t think for themselves and only do what they are told so there’s not much point getting angry at an inanimate object – instead it’s better to take a little bit more of a better look as to why your computer

-The first place I tell my customers to look if their computer is running slow is the programs or apps on your PC
+The first place I tell my customers to look if their computer is running slow is the programs or apps on your PC or laptop

 .
 In a nut shell, the more programs you have running on your PC or laptop

 the more work your computer is doing and the slower it’s going to be.
 The less programs it’s running, the faster it is… funny about that hey 🙂 So, an easy way to get a speed boost (even if it’s just a small one) is to remove any programs or apps you don’t need any more.
-This can easily be done by using the control panel on your PC then look for “uninstall a program” under the word “Programs” or simply click on “Programs and Features” in Windows 10 and you should be able to work it out from there.
+This can easily be done by using the control panel on your PC then look for “uninstall a program” under the word “Programs” or simply click on “Programs and Features” in Windows 10

 The next step to speeding up your PC is to disable unwanted programs in your computer’s startup.
 This can be done in Windows 7 by clicking Start then typing MSCONFIG and pressing enter.
 Go to the startup tab and look for any programs you don’t need always starting up when you turn on your PC and turn the tick box off.
 Don’t worry, this isn’t the same as uninstalling a program – it simply makes it so it doesn’t auto start when you boot up or log in.
 You can still manually run the program from it’s shortcut any time you need.
 In Windows 10 you can do exactly the same thing through ther Task Manager.
 Press the keys CTRL + ALT + DEL and click on “Task Manager” on the screen.
 You’ll see a tab at the top called Startup – click on this and look for any programs you don’t need to auto start when you log in.
 Right-click them and choose disable.
 You should find this should help speed up your PC if it’s running slow.